 - Also, the head of it is the Controller General of Accounts.

 - Further, they are trained in the National Institute of financial management, Faridabad.

 - ICAS works under the Ministry of Corporate Affairs

 - The main objective of ICLS is to govern the corporate sector of India.

-- Further, these officers get training on law, economics, finance and accounting.
+- Further, these officers get training in law, economics, finance, and accounting

 IDAS (Indian Defence Accounts Service)